‘I’m so confused’: People without public defenders in Oregon speak out amid crisis

 Oregon only has about one-third of the public defenders it needs to adequately represent people, according to a January study from the American Bar Association.
 In recent months, the system has been so overwhelmed that cases are getting temporarily dismissed or perpetually delayed, leaving defendants in limbo and victims without justice.

-On Wednesday, 1,364 people accused of crimes but too poor to afford attorneys did not have public defenders to represent them, according to the Oregon Circuit Court.
-Forty-seven of them were in jail.
+On Friday, 1,352 people accused of crimes but too poor to afford attorneys did not have public defenders to represent them, according to the Oregon Circuit Court.
+Thirty-nine of them were in jail.
 The problem is less severe in Linn and Benton counties, which had no unrepresented people.

 As they waited for an attorney, four unrepresented people told Lee Enterprises they experienced a host of consequences while navigating the Oregon legal system alone: They failed to get into treatment programs, felt confused during court hearings, were unable to argue for lower bails, lost jobs and apartments, and endured poor jail conditions.